CAC-Members in Nepal share their messages with goverment officials

 - Assurance of basic need including education and health

-- Give special consideration to poverty alleviation programs for improving the economic condition of the family
+- Give special consideration to poverty alleviation programs to improve the families’ economic condition

 - Efficiency in birth certification

-- Impart knowledge to parents about child rights
+- Impart knowledge to parents about childrens rights

 More insights and impressions of the important work of the CAC-members and our partner CWISH are in the mentioned video: